DiscordGIR/GIRRewrite/README.md

-# Bloo
+# GIR Rewrite
-Bloo is a sophisticated moderation and miscellaneous utilities Discord bot created for the [r/Jailbreak Discord server](https://reddit.com/r/jailbreak).
+GIR is a sophisticated moderation and miscellaneous utilities Discord bot created for the [r/Jailbreak Discord server](https://reddit.com/r/jailbreak).
 It features:

 - Completely based on Discord's Slash Commands, written in the [Discord.py library](https://github.com/Rapptz/discord.py)
 - Standard moderation commands such as warn, mute, kick, ban, ...